NVIDIA-AI-IOT/deepstream_tao_apps/README.md

 ### 1. Build TRT OSS Plugin

 Refer to below README to update libnvinfer_plugin.so* if want to run *SSD*, *DSSD*, *RetinaNet*, *PeopleSegNet*.

+Note: Need to update libnvinfer_plugin.so* for *YOLOV3*, *YOLOV4* if you are using TRT7.2 backward version

 ```
 TRT-OSS/Jetson/README.md              // for Jetson platform